gerdemb/shashin/README.md

 On an import, the md5 hash and dhash of each file is calculated and stored in an sqlite3 database.
 This database is used to detect identical files and similar images.

+## FAQ
+### How can import files in-place without moving them into a library?

+1. Set the library to the existing path with your images in `shashin.conf` and set `hierarchy` to `.` to prevent the images from being moved.

+    library: /path/to/store/images
+    hierarchy: .

+Then run this command:

+    shashin.py organize-library

+The files defined in the library path will be scanned without being moved.

 ## TODO
 - Allow files to be renamed on import
 - Add method to ignore false positive duplicates in browse-duplicates